June 15, 2017

-Application Deadline for Non-U.S. Residents for Spring Semester 2017
+Application Deadline for Non-U.S. Residents for Fall Semester 2017

-Application Deadline for U.S. Residents for Spring Semester 2017
+Application Deadline for U.S. Residents for Fall Semester 2017

 Fall Semester Orientation for LL.M Students

-First day of Classes for Spring Semester 2017
+First day of Classes for Fall Semester 2017

 Our LL.M. in Insurance Law program is the top destination for lawyers and students from the U.S. and around the world who seek serious graduate training in insurance and financial services law.
 Thanks to our location in historic Hartford, Connecticut - the famed "insurance capital" and headquarters to some of the largest global insurance companies - our students study with the most sophisticated insurance law experts in the country.
 New York City and Boston are just two hours away and Fairfield County, Connecticut, the hedge fund capital of the U.S., is even closer.